-Even though several materials listed in Annex IX Part A of the RED II qualify as waste or residues, it is not a "positive list" of waste and residues.
-Raw materials listed in Annex IX Part A and Part B can generally be products, coproducts, wastes or residues.
+Even though several materials listed in Annex IX of the RED II qualify as waste or residues, it is not a "positive list" of waste and residues.
+Raw materials listed in Annex IX Part A and Part B can be products, co-products, wastes or residues.
+They shall be considered to be a waste or residue if this is confirmed in the verification process by the CB described in chapter 5.
 Raw materials listed in Annex IX Part A and Part B can be certified under ISCC.